 Combining the new LiDAR Scanner, depth-sensing system, and ARKit 3.5 makes AR experiences more realistic on the 2020 iPad Pro & iPhone 12 Pro models.

 - Scene Geometry API – You can capture a 3D topological map of your space.
 Thanks to object occlusion, it can identify floors, walls, ceilings, windows, doors, and seats.

 - Instant AR – Its quick assessment of the environment, enables instant placement or AR objects in the real world without scanning.
 Imagine the speed and precision of AR Games like Pokemon Go.

-- People Occlusion – As it realistically and seamlessly passes behind and in front of people, you can enable green screen-style effects in almost any environment.
+- People Occlusion – The LiDAR Pulses seamlessly plots a person and its surrounding.
+Thanks to which you could enable green screen-style effects in almost any environment.

 - Motion Capture – Capturing a person’s body position and movement in real-time becomes more accurate.

 - Better 3D object detection – The scanner can recognize 3D objects more accurately, even in complex environments.

 Now, isn’t this impressive.
 Just imagine what the app and game developers could build with this raw material.

 Well, one thing is for sure, it is undoubtedly going to make our work & life more straightforward and entertaining.
 Take these apps, for instance:

 Best iPhone and iPad Apps to Test LiDAR Scanner